These are the five highest GDPR fines in November 2024

 Service provider from the receivables management sector: 900,000 euros (Germany)

-The Hamburg Commissioner for Data Protection and Freedom of Information (HmbBfDI) has imposed a fine of 900,000 euros on a company in the receivables management sector.
-The reason: the company had stored personal data without a legal basis for up to five years after the statutory deletion periods had expired.
+The Hamburg Commissioner for Data Protection and Freedom of Information (HmbBfDI) has filed a complaint against a company in the receivables management industry.
+Fine in the amount of 900,000 euros.
+The reason: the company had personal data stored without a legal basis for up to five years after expiry of the statutory deletion periods.

-The breach was identified as part of a focus audit in which the HmbBfDI checked market-leading companies in the sector for compliance with the GDPR.
-In addition to written surveys, on-site inspections were also carried out.
-While many companies handled sensitive debtor data professionally and made improvements in terms of transparency and data deletion, one company exhibited significant shortcomings.
-A six-figure number of data records remained stored despite expired deletion deadlines, in violation of Article 5(1)(a) and Article 6(1) GDPR.
+The Infringement was determined in the course of a focus audit in which the HmbBfDI examined market-leading companies in the industry for compliance with the GDPR reviewed.
+In addition to written surveys, on-site audits were also carried out.
+While many companies handled the sensitive debtor data professionally and made improvements to Transparency and data erasure, one company exhibited significant deficiencies.
+A six-digit number of data records remained stored despite expired deletion deadlines, in violation of Article 5(1)(a) and Article 6(1) of the GDPR.
+GDPR violated.

-The company admitted the infringement, cooperated in the investigation and accepted the fine.
+The company has cleared the Infringement cooperated in the reappraisal and accepted the Fine.
 This cooperation was taken into account when calculating the fine.

 Thomas Fuchs, Head of the HmbBfDI, emphasized the importance of a coherent deletion concept for data-driven companies.
 Data should be deleted after specified deadlines at the latest in order to avoid breaches of the General Data Protection Regulation.